 - U.S. Gypsum Company sheetrock texture

-- WR Grace & Company zonolite plaster
+- W.R.
+Grace and Company zonolite plaster

-Help for Construction Workers and Their Families
+Help for Construction Workers & Their Families

 Asbestos exposure has a long latency period — anywhere from 20 to 50 years.
 Even if you or your loved one has been out of the construction industry for years, you still could be diagnosed with mesothelioma or another asbestos-related disease.

 It does not matter how much asbestos exposure occurred.
 Any level of exposure increases one’s risk of developing asbestos-related diseases.